Design#

 pyproject.toml maturin config for PyPI wheel builds

-pixi.toml Dev environment + [tool.cx] package config + docs deps
+pixi.toml Dev environment + [tool.cx] config + feature envs

 action.yml Composite GitHub Action for building custom cx binaries